-Certain Plan investments represent shares of commingled and mutual funds managed by JP Morgan Chase & Co. ("JP Morgan"), whose affiliates serve as both Trustee and Recordkeeper of the Plan.
+Certain Plan investments represent shares of commingled and mutual funds managed by JP Morgan Chase & Co. ("JP Morgan"), whose affiliates serve as Trustee of the Plan, and during part of 2014 as Recordkeeper of the Plan.
 Therefore, transactions involving these mutual funds qualify as party-in-interest transactions.
+During 2014 the recordkeeper of the Plan was changed to Great West Financial Retirement Plan Services.

-At December 31, 2013 and 2012, approximately 8% and 10% of Plan assets, respectively, were held in the form of shares of the Company's common stock.
+At December 31, 2014 and 2013, approximately 7% and 8% of Plan assets, respectively, were held in the form of shares of the Company's common stock.
 Transactions involving the Company's common stock qualify as party-in-interest transactions under the provisions of ERISA.
-During 2013, the Plan received dividend income on Company common stock totaling \$152,658.
+During 2014, the Plan received dividend income on Company common stock totaling \$195,759.